PencilCode/reference/documents/coffee/comments.html.md

 layout: reference
 ---

-CoffeeScript, like most other programming languages, has two ways of creating comments: inline comments and block comments
+CoffeeScript, like many other programming languages, has two ways of creating comments: inline comments and block comments

 ###Inline Comments